looker-open-source/looker_content_observer/README.md

 Note the logging level must be chosen prior to any of the CLI Flows command line arguments, i.e. `--logging` comes **before** the `lco init` or `lco run` commands.

-Also note, that when debug or info log levels are chosen, query results will appear unhashed in the command line interface.
-This presents the chance for query results to be captured using a means contrived by the user (see note on Parallelization below), but it also presents a chance for query results to be seen or saved outside the Looker interface.
+Also note that when debug or info log levels are chosen, then query runtimes are included.
+This can be useful in comparing not only results but also performance between environments.

 For more information, the underlying logging module which was used can be found here: [Logging facility for Python](https://docs.python.org/3/library/logging.html)